 However, it does have nutrition information for a 100-gram serving of chicken breasts with rib meat attached:

-As you can see, when combined, chicken breasts with rib meat are quite low in fat while still packing an impressive amount of amino acids in a serving [2].
+As you can see, when combined, chicken breasts with rib meat are pretty low in fat while still packing an impressive amount of amino acids in a serving [2].

 "No hormones are used in the raising of chickens.
 The U.S. Food and Drug Administration has not approved the use of steroid hormone implants for growth purposes in poultry."